Driftwood SparsQuay Road

 See more about this pub on WhatPub, CAMRA's national pub guide.

 A regular entrant in CAMRA's Good Beer Guide, this former 17th-century mine warehouse and sail loft is now a vibrant brewpub and B&B. The pub is built of granite, slate and enormous ships' spars, hence the name.
 The 3-bar interior with beamed ceilings, lead light windows and granite fireplaces is cosy and atmospheric.
 Décor is nautical, with a fine collection of ships' clocks; a 'wreckers' tunnel' is also visible.
 The pub is warm and welcoming, and popular with locals and tourists alike, with easy access to cliff walks and surfing.
-Three or four ever-changing Driftwood brews from the pub's own microbrewery are usually available among the 6 real ales on offer.
-Meals are prepared from an imaginative menu, and a separate restaurant upstairs with bar and sea view has an adjoining sun terrace and lift access.
-Beer festivals are held every March and May, as well as an annual Oktoberfest.
+Three or four ever-changing Driftwood brews, which are gluten-free and vegan, from the pub's own microbrewery are usually available among the 6 real ales on offer.
+Meals are prepared using local produce from an imaginative menu, and a separate restaurant upstairs with bar and sea view has an adjoining sun terrace and lift access.
+Beer festivals are held every March, May and October.
 Entertainment includes music at weekends, and even occasional live theatre.
 Buses are 15min walk away at Peterville.